core-wg/oscore/draft-ietf-core-object-security.md

 Since the Sender IDs are unique, ID_PIV is different from the Sender ID of the encrypting endpoint.
 Therefore, the nonces in case B are different compared to nonces in case A, where the encrypting endpoint generated the Partial IV.
 Since the Partial IV of the request is verified for replay ({{replay-protection}}) associated to this Recipient Context, PIV is unique for this ID_PIV, which makes all nonces in case B distinct.

 ## Unprotected Message Fields {#unprot-fields}

 This section lists and discusses issues with unprotected message fields.

-### CoAP Code {#sec-coap-code}

-The CoAP Code of an OSCORE message is POST or FETCH for requests and with corresponding response codes.
-Since the use of Observe in intermediaries is indicated with the Outer Observe option, no additional information is revealed by having a special code for Observe messages.
-A change of code does not affect the method of the end-to-end message but may be a denial service attack caused by error in the OSCORE processing.

 ### CoAP Header Fields {#sec-coap-headers}

 * Version.
 The CoAP version {{RFC7252}} is not expected to be sensitive to disclose.
 Currently there is only one CoAP version defined.
-A change of this parameter is potentially a denial of service attack.
+A change of this parameter is potentially a denial-of-service attack.
 Future versions of CoAP need to analyze attacks to OSCORE protected messages due to an adversary changing the CoAP version.

 * Token/Token Length.
 The Token field is a client-local identifier for differentiating between concurrent requests {{RFC7252}}.
 An eavesdropper reading the token can match requests to responses which can be used in traffic analysis.
+In particular this is true for notifications, where multiple responses are matched with one request.
 CoAP proxies are allowed to change Token and Token Length between UDP hops.
-However, modifications of Token and Token Length during a UDP hop may become a denial of service attack, since it may prevent the client to identify to which request the response belongs or to find the correct information to verify integrity of the response.
+However, modifications of Token and Token Length during a UDP hop may become a denial-of-service attack, since it may prevent the client to identify to which request the response belongs or to find the correct information to verify integrity of the response.

+* Code.
+The CoAP Code of an OSCORE message is POST or FETCH for requests and with corresponding response codes.
+The use of FETCH reveals that the message has an Observe option, but this is also indicated with the Outer Observe option, and by analysing the traffic and noting multiple responses to one request.
+A change of Code does not affect the method of the end-to-end message but may be a denial-of-service attack caused by error in the OSCORE processing.

 * Type/Message ID.
 The Type/Message ID fields {{RFC7252}} reveal information about the UDP transport binding, e.g. an eavesdropper reading the Type or Message ID gain information about how UDP messages are related to each other.
 CoAP proxies are allowed to change Type and Message ID.
 These message fields are not present in CoAP over TCP, and does not impact the request/response message.
-A change of these fields in a UDP hop is a denial of service attack similar to changing UDP header fields.
+A change of these fields in a UDP hop is a denial-of-service attack.
+By sending an ACK, an attacker can make the endpoint believe that the other endpoint received the previous message.
+By sending a RST, an attacker may be able to cancel an observation, make one endpoint believe the other endpoint is alive, or make one endpoint endpoint believe that the other endpoint is missing some context.
+By changing a NON to a CON, the attacker can cause the receiving endpoint to respond to messages for which no response was requested.

 * Length.
 This field contain the length of the message {{RFC8323}} which may be used for traffic analysis.
 These message fields are not present in CoAP over UDP, and does not impact the request/response message.
-A change of Length is a denial of service attack similar to changing TCP header fields.
+A change of Length is a denial-of-service attack similar to changing TCP header fields.

 ### CoAP Options  {#sec-coap-options}